 Challenge / Goal

-The Corridor district in Manchester has a unique location, with two big universities of Manchester, making it the biggest academic campus in UK.
-Owing to the daily commuting of the work force and around 70,000 students, the corridor district faced several traffic challenges.
-To overcome these challenges, several restrictions were placed on the use of cars in the area between 6am and 9pm.
-This lead to finding suitable means for promoting sustainable last mile delivery in the area.
+The Corridor district in Manchester has a unique location, with two big universities making it the biggest academic campus in the UK.
+Due to the daily commuting of the work force and around 70,000 students, the Corridor district faced various traffic challenges.
+To overcome these challenges, several restrictions were placed on the use of cars in the area between 6:00 and 21:00.
+Thus, suitable means for promoting sustainable last mile delivery in the area needed to be found.

-Manchester City aims to increase use of bikes to 10% of transport share.
+Manchester City aims to increase the use of bikes up to 10 % of the transport share.

-A Municipality has piloted a Cargo Bike sharing System to promote the use of sustainable transportation alternatives.
-Manchester bike hire leased 4 cargo bikes enabled with tracking system from a city based SME, City Waggle.
+A municipality has piloted a cargo bike sharing system to promote the use of sustainable transportation alternatives.
+Manchester bike hire leased 4 cargo bikes enabled with a tracking system from a city-based SME, City Waggle.
 The Municipality offers the use of 4 bikes owned by Manchester bike hire to any organisation in Manchester who would like to use the bikes for end distribution.
-Based on the availability and need, 4 bikes can be chosen from the fleet of bikes with Manchester Bike hire.
-Manchester Bike Hire provides full maintenance helps in booking, fleet management and maintenance The bikes come with a tracking system which enables data collection on usage.
-Owing to the flexibility of choosing 4 bikes from the fleet, there is an opportunity to try a variety of different types of models.
+Based on the availability and need, 4 bikes can be chosen from the fleet of bikes of Manchester Bike hire.
+Manchester Bike Hire provides full maintenance, helps in booking and fleet management.
+The bikes come with a tracking system that enables data collection on usage.
+Owing to the flexibility of choosing from 4 bikes, there is an opportunity to try a variety of different types of models.

 Want to learn more about the lessons learned, financial details and results?Log in